kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. Open a **File Explorer** window and navigate to the race file directory you created for the day's racing.
 1. Make any **last-minute changes to the sign-on sheet**.
 1. Double-click the `.cmn` file for the first race.
 CrossMgr should start and you should be looking at the [Actions][] screen.  *Do not* click on the big friendly '**Start Race**' button until you mean it!
 1. Switch to [Properties][] and double-check the settings in each of the tabs.
 Refer to the earlier part of this guide if necessary.
-If you will be using it, confirm that the FTP upload works.
 1. Also check the [Categories][] screen.
+1. If you will be using live results, confirm that the FTP upload works.
+Check that an `index.html` page linking to the race file(s) is present on the web server: You may need to perform a bath publish of the un-started race(s).
 1. If this is all okay, go to [Properties/RFID][RFID], and click **Setup/Test RFID Reader...**
 1. Start the **RFID test**.
 CrossMgrImpinj should establish a connection and you should start to see tag reads in the **Messages** pane.
 1. You can leave the RFID test running until the race is about to start.
 This allows you to check that rider's tags are working.